fabian-gubler/SBB-Speech-Synthesis-Lab/project-notes.md

 ## TODO

-### Data

-Testset

-- convert current testset into manifest.json format
-- test the model accuracy

 ### Training

-German Training

-- manipulate json to only have german entries
-- load german manifest-de.json file and train model

 Open Issues
 - Having only a bag of words to test accuracy
 	? build-in into conformer or having to do this manually?

 ### DGX
-1. Have data directory (relative link conformer to datadir)
 2. Git clone repository
-3. SCP to DGX -> unzip
+3. SCP to DGX/eurosat/data -> unzip
 4. Run model

 ## Quicklinks